 My approach to sales and marketing on my website was the equivalent of a guy at a singles bar proposing marriage to a stranger before even asking their name or if he could buy them a drink.

-What I’m about to share with you is a proven process for How to Sell Your Services Online and consistently generate new traffic, leads, and sales to your service business.
+What I’m about to share with you is a proven process on How to Sell Your Services Online and consistently generate new traffic, leads, and sales to your service business.

 How to Sell Your Services Online

-The mistakes I see so many service businesses make is in trying to sell services right away rather than leading the customer along their buying journey.
-In reality, there are three stages a customer must pass through before reaching the crucial sales point.
+Many service businesses make the mistake of trying to sell services online right away rather than leading the new customers along their buying journey.
+In reality, there are three stages potential customers must pass through before reaching the crucial sales point.

 - Traffic – Get the person to click on your URL and go to your site.

-- Prospect – Once someone has visited your site, they become a prospect.
+- Prospect – Once new clients have visited your site, they become prospective customers.

-- Lead – Find a way to capture your potential client’s information, so they become a lead.
+- Lead – Find a way to capture your potential customers’ information, so they become a lead.